JeffLCoder/Calculator/pseudocode.md

         * clear the display area when C is pressed
             * lastKeyPressed should be cleared
         * once result is displayed, only accept operator or =, not number
+        * can't input more than 1 dot
+        * can't input operator after only dot

     * Pressing = before entering all of the numbers or an operator could cause problems!
-    * can't input more than 1 dot